KiraResari/ceal-chronicler-f/Protocol.md

 * Cool, so, since I still have a bit of time left today, I figure I might as well use that to work on my lingering regret concerning the points in time, namely that shifting them up and down is not yet possible

   * I now created the commands for that
+  * Now to add the buttons
+  * That was a bit more tricky, but it works now too

+TODO:

+* Make it so that edit boxes start with all text selected so you can easily overwrite it

 # User Story